tatepoon/Geo/readme.md

 * All measurements are in S.I. units (metres, seconds, etc.), unless specified otherwise
 * The coordinate reference system kis assumed to be WGS-84

+### How to Build

+* Geo is a Portable Class Library project which requires Portable Library Tools 2 Visual Studio extension to be installed.

 #### License

 Geo is licensed under the terms of the GNU Lesser General Public License as published by the Free Software Foundation.